cisco-ce/roomos.cisco.com/doc/TechDocs/Integrations.md

 * **HTTP API**: Similar to the JSXAPI integration, but uses standard HTTP requests and a web hook like mechanism for feedback.

-* **SSH / Serial**: SSH based connection (serial cable, USB, ...), typically for legacy room controllers such as Crestron and Extron, often placed in the same room as the collab device.
+* **RS232 / Serial**: Cable-based connection (serial cable or USB), typically for legacy room controllers such as Crestron and Extron, often placed in the same room as the collab device.

-All solutions presented here work with UI extensions bi-directionally, meaning that the integration can respond to user events, and update the UI based on external events.
+All the solutions presented here support UI extensions.

 ## Quick sheet